-2 Align the pin 1 indicators on the TQFP80 end of the DB520 flex adapter and the TQFP80 socket.
-Then insert the connector on the flex adapter into the socket on your application board as shown in Figure 7, and fasten with the provided screws.
+- 1 Solder a SDIP32 socket onto your application board. - 2 Align the pin 1 indicators on the SDIP32 connector of the DB510 flex adapter, then insert the SDIP32 end of the DB510 flex adapter into the socket on your application board as shown in Figure 7.

-Figure 7: TQFP80 connection scheme
+Figure 7: SDIP32 connection scheme